100+ Screen-Free Activities For Kids (With Free Printable!)

 - Do some straw weaving

-- Make a collage with pictures you have cut out from a catalogue
+- Make a collage with pictures you have cut out from magazines

 Out and About: